Boy Girl Dog Cat Mouse Cheese

 Boy Girl Dog Cat Mouse Cheese (French: Boy Girl, etc.) is an animated television series based on an original concept by Jeff Harter and Cloudco Entertainment, and directed by Jérémy Guiter for Season 1, Matthieu Giner for Season 2, and Ophélie Mahé and Mireille Tram for Season 3.
 The series is an American-French-Irish co-production between Cloudco Entertainment, Watch Next Media, and Kavaleer Productions, and produced with the participation of the BBC, Gulli (Seasons 1–2), RTÉ, Canal J (Seasons 1–2), De Agostini Editore S.p.A., Groupe M6, Super RTL and Disney Channel France (all Season 3).

 The show originally premiered in the United Kingdom on CBBC on October 31, 2019.
 The second season premiered in January 2022, followed by the third in November 2023.

 Synopsis

-The show centers around a boy, a girl, a dog, a cat, a mouse, and a living piece of cheese, each respectively named after what their identities are, who live together as a dysfunctional family.
+The show centers around a boy, a girl, a dog, a cat, a mouse, and a sentient piece of cheese, each respectively named after what their identities are, who live together as a dysfunctional family.
 Despite their constant misadventures, the six characters always end up reconciling and strengthening the bonds that unite them.